uob-coms20007/uob-coms20007.github.io/syntax/lexing.md

 i.e. the terminal $\mathsf{id}$ says it is an identifier, and the lexeme records which one - specifically "delta".

-We will typically just use natural language to define which strings constitute lexemes and what their type is, but we could just as easily use a formal construction such as a context free grammar or a regular expression (we no longer study regular expressions in this unit, but if you wish to look deeper into the theory of lexical analysis, then you will see that it is underpinned on regular languages, which are the languages describable by regular expressions).
+We can use a grammar to also specify the possible shape of lexemes but, since lexemes are usually simpler to recognize, it would also suffice to use a regular expression (we no longer study regular expressions in this unit, but if you wish to look deeper into the theory of lexical analysis, then you will see that it is underpinned on regular languages, which are the languages describable by regular expressions).

-For example, we identify the following lexemes for the While language:
+By consulting our grammar for the While language, we can identify the following lexemes:

-* An identifier, terminal $\mathsf{id}$, consists of a lowercase letter or prime (apostrophe), which is followed by any number of upper or lowercase letters, digits or the prime character.
+* An identifier, terminal $\mathsf{id}$, consists of a lowercase letter, which is followed by any number of upper or lowercase letters or the prime character.
 * A number, terminal $\mathsf{num}$, consists of a non-empty sequence of digits.
 * The while keyword, terminal $\mathsf{while}$, consists of the string "while".
 * A left parenthesis, terminal $\mathsf{lparen}$, consists of the single character ')'.